axelvaldez/radical-companies/_posts/2023-02-05-how-to-create-a-radical-start-up.markdown

  </div>
   <ul>
    <li>
-    <p>Transparency: Talk about your idea to as many people as you can.
+    <p>Transparency: Talk about your idea to as many people as you can <em>anywhere in the wold</em>.
 This will help you mold your idea.
 If felt great, but it has to be shaped, so lean on your social circle to help you do it.</p>
-    <p>And when I say &ldquo;talk to people,&rdquo; I mean people <em>anywhere in the world</em>.</p>
    </li>
    <li>
-    <p>Decentralization: Talk to people about this.
-Mostly, they won&rsquo;t get it or they will and be repelled by it.
-You are not trying to convince, you want to identify your afine community.</p>
-    <p>People will likely recognize co-management.
-With the talk about &ldquo;teal&rdquo; and the like, they be even be enthusiastic about it.
-About co-ownership, you may get &ldquo;neutral&rdquo; or, better, curiosity.
-However, be ready for disgust or an ever-so-polite attack.</p>
+    <p>Decentralization: Talk to people but, they either won&rsquo;t get it or they will and be repelled by it.
+People will likely recognize co-management; with the talk about &ldquo;teal&rdquo; and the like, they may even be enthusiastic about it.
+About co-ownership, you may get a neutral stare or curiosity, but be ready for disgust or an ever-so-polite ridicule.
+They are attacking you as much as they are trying to get rid of the bad taste.</p>
    </li>
-   <li>Meaning & Belonging: if you identify people who are really interest in this craziness, hold on to them.
-If they have skills that will help create your idea, go to the next step.</li>
+   <li>Meaning & Belonging: if you identify people who are really interested in this, hold on to them.
+If they have skills that will help create your idea and you want them in your team, lucky you, go to the next step.</li>
-   <li>Experiemnt: Try different messaging and hold on to the ones that work.</li>
+   <li>Experiment: Try different messaging and remember the ones that work.</li>
   </ul>

 <h1>Action!</h1>